Australian Vanadium Limited Corporate Governance Statement

-At the date of this report the Company has seven full-time and part time employees, three of which are female.
+At the date of this report the Company has ten full-time and part time employees, four of whom are female.
 No women are currently represented on the Board.

 Due to the current size, nature and scale of the Company’s activities the Board is currently exploring opportunities regarding gender diversity.
 As the size and scale of the Company grows the Board will set and aim to achieve gender diversity objectives as director and senior executive positions become vacant and appropriately qualified candidates become available.